ffizer/ffizer/README.md

   - [X] at root of the repository
   - [X] in subfolder of the repository
   - [X] in any revision (branch, tag, commit)
-- [ ] template composed of other template
+- [X] template composed of other template
-  - [ ] composite template are regular standalone template
+  - [X] composite template are regular standalone template
-  - [ ] composite template can be apply at root folder
+  - [X] composite template can be apply at root folder
 - [X] a fast enough project generator

 <a id="markdown-sub-features" name="sub-features"></a>
 ### Sub features

 - [X] dry mode (usefull to test)
-- [ ] chain template generation because fragment of templates can be commons
 - [ ] chain commands (eg: 'git init') (like a post-hook)
   - [ ] raw command
-- [ ] composite template can be apply at root folder
 - [ ] composite template include under conditions
 - [X] file / folder ignored under conditions (ignores'item in ffizer.yaml are defined as handlerbar expression)
 - [X] handlebars helpers